rppicomidi/midi2usbhub/README.md

 ## restore [\<preset name\>]
 Copy the specified preset from the USB flash drive directory `/rppicomidi-midi2usbhub/<preset name>` to the file system on Pico board's program flash.
 If no preset name is specified, then all presets from the USB flash drive directory `/rppicomidi-midi2usbhub` will be copied.

+## format
+Reformat the LittleFs file system in the Pico's program memory.
+It delete all presets.

+## fsstat
+Print information about the LittleFs file system

+## ls
+List all files in the LittleFs file system

+## rm \<filename\>
+Deletes the file with name \<filename\> in the LitteFs file system